Carol Ciotto

 Connecticut State Department of Education

-Educator Preparation Programs within Central’s School of Education and Professional Studies are approved by the Connecticut State Department of Education.
+Educator Preparation Programs within Central’s School of Education are approved by the Connecticut State Department of Education.

 Data and Information